 You can access their weekly online broadcast produced by Rev Tim Hawkridge by visiting their website CLICK HERE.

 The Mission Committee would like to thank the congregation for their continued support during the current Covid-19 pandemic.

 The response of the congregation to The Samaritan’s Purse Christmas Shoebox Appeal has been amazing.
 This year, despite the pandemic, we have received 128 boxes to send overseas – more than 40% up compared to last year.
 Thank you everyone for your kindness and generosity.

 Recently we were able to deliver a further 11 bicycles to the International Meeting Point.
 The assistant leader, Henry Coulter, would like to thank Groomsport Presbyterian Church for their on-going support.
 These bicycles will make a real difference to many marginalised folk living in our community.
 We have also continued donations of baby clothes to the ‘Op Shop’ at Carlisle Circus.
 Again these donations were gratefully received by Sharon Heron, the deaconess working at the IMP.

-We were able to make several other donations from our mission fund this Christmas.
+We were able to make several other donations from our mission fund this past Christmas.
 There are links to some of these charities below.

 Thank you for your prayers for the continued work of the committee.

 The Mission Committee has been reviewing the various projects that we had hoped to support this year.
 Here are some useful links to these projects:-

 Our Scottish Country Dancing Night had planned to raise funds for ‘Sight Savers’.

 We are keen to support improvements in water and sanitation following our successful ‘Auction of Promises’ last year.
 This year we have twinned our church taps and toilets through Tearfund.